 What are lymph nodes?

 Lymph nodes are small, bean-shaped glands throughout the body.
-They are part of the lymphatic system, which carries fluid (lymph fluid), nutrients, and waste material between the body tissues and the bloodstream.
+They are part of the lymph system, which carries fluid (lymph fluid), nutrients, and waste material between the body tissues and the bloodstream.

 Lymph nodes may be found singly or in groups.
 And they may be as small as the head of a pin or as large as an olive.
 Groups of lymph nodes can be felt in the neck, groin, and underarms.
 Lymph nodes generally are not tender or painful.
 Most lymph nodes in the body cannot be felt.